theaxelchoco/ShopEZ/README.md

 # ShopEZ
-*Your go-to app for streamlining grocery shopping for students!*

 ShopEZ is a mobile application designed to assist local students in managing their monthly grocery trips efficiently.
 By combining user-friendly features with thoughtful design, ShopEZ simplifies the shopping experience, saving time and effort for students balancing busy schedules.